chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 ## Configuration page

-Use the **Task configurations** page to configure objects that a custom task can reference (such as JIRA tasks or Jenkins tasks).
-This page is accessible to users with Admin permissions.
+Use the **Shared configurations** page under **Settings** to configure objects that a custom task can reference (such as JIRA tasks or Jenkins tasks).
+This page is accessible to users with the Admin global permissions.

+You can also set up a custom configuration type on a specific folder.
+For more information, see [Folder level configuration](/xl-release/how-to/manage-templates-and-releases-using-folders.html#folder-level-configuration).

 **Note:** Prior to XL Release 6.0.0, the page is called **Configuration**.